Preparing for Bariatric Surgery

 - Your surgery date

-Your check-in will be on the ninth-floor lobby of OHSU Hospital.
-Find out what to bring, what to leave at home and other information, or call 503-494-8927.
+- Your check-in will be on the ninth-floor lobby of OHSU Hospital.
+Find information, including what to bring, or call 503-494-8927.

 Where to stay